kennarewcastle/RewcastleBio381/Practice_Typora.md

 LaTex uses a percentage sign for its comments.
 This means that you can annotate your manuscript without it showing up in the rendered manuscript—great for just leaving notes during the editing process.

 LaTex/Overleaf doesn't really have the track-changes functionality, but you can address this by using different colors for different authors.

+Command + shift + K will automatically knit the markdown for you into an html document.